publiccodenet/about/activities/communication/pitching.md

 ### Local norms

-What is the interlocutor's experience of government?
+What is your interlocutor's experience of government?

 * do they trust their governments?
 * what are their expectations of government efficiency and ethics?
-* do they expect that vendors only get contracts through corruption?
+* do they believe that vendors only get contracts through corruption?

-When talking to someone who doesn't trust government officials' ethics or efficiency...**[what?]**
+When talking to someone who doesn't trust government officials' ethics or efficiency, explain that making things open reduces opportunities for corruption.
+For example, [Slovakian law requiring mandatory publication of certain types of government contracts](https://www.iflr.com/Article/2799762/Mandatory-publication-of-contracts.html).
+To encourage compliance, these contracts only become legally binding the day after publication.

 ## Follow up questions